 In this article, we propose a switching concept based on single-particle localization and interaction-induced delocalization of pairs of particles in photonic lattice models.
-Such a switch is inherently all-optical at the single-photon-by-single-photon limit and has no classical counterpart.
-Figure~\ref{fig:Fig1} illustrates the concept using a three-site model.
-The {\it signal photon} enters the system and remains localized in a state around the input site.
-If also {\it a control photon} is present, the photon pair can delocalize due to interaction.
-Thus, the presence of a control photon represents the 'ON' state of the switch.
-In contrast, in the absence of the control photon, the signal photon remains trapped in the localized state, representing the 'OFF' state of the switch.
-Furthermore, depending on the physical realization, the switch can be operated either in {\it open} or in {\it closed} mode.
-In the open mode, a sink is introduced in order to output the photons.
-In the closed mode, the photons are geometrically separated from the initial state by the closed dynamics of the system.
-The photons can be collected once the maximal separation is reached.

-The switch is described with a Bose-Hubbard model.
-In the open mode of the switch, the dissipation through a sink is modeled by a Lindblad master equation.
-The time-evolution of the system is solved using exact diagonalization.
-We demonstrate the switching operation using the unit cell of a Stub lattice and a diamond chain, notable models offering localized single-particle states with alternative advantages.
+Figure~\ref{fig:Fig1} illustrates the concept using a three-site model described with a Bose-Hubbard model.
+The {\it signal photon} enters the system and remains localized in a state around the input site, representing the `OFF' state of the switch.
+If also {\it a control photon} is present, the photon pair can delocalize due to interaction, representing the `ON' state of the switch.
+The switch can be operated as an {\it closed} or a {\it open} system.
+In the closed operation of the switch, the dynamics of the system is conservative, i.e. particle number is conserved, and solved using exact diagonalization techniques.
+The photons are geometrically separated from the initial state and can be collected once the maximal separation is reached.
+In the open operation of the switch, a sink is introduced to continuously deplete the photons from the system, and the corresponding dynamics is modeled by a Lindblad master equation.
+We consider the unit cell of a Stub lattice and a diamond chain as notable models offering localized single-particle states with alternative advantages.

 The proposed switch operates inherently at the single-photon-by-single-photon limit meaning that the input and control signals consist of no more than a single photon, respectively.
-In other words, the operation is at the purely quantum mechanical limit at the minimal switching energy in terms of the control signal.
-We demonstrate that the switch does not work in the classical (mean-field) level.
+In other words, the operation is at the purely quantum mechanical limit at the minimal switching energy in terms of the control signal, and does not work in the classical (mean-field) level.
 We show that the switching can be realized in principle at arbitrarily small interaction strengths between photons at the cost of increasing the switching time.
-For a given single-particle model, the switching time is optimized when the interaction is at the order of the single-photon hopping amplitude.
-Given the present Kerr-type nonlinearities for photons in photonic materials, we show that the switching time can be as fast as picoseconds.
+Given the state-of-the-art Kerr nonlinearities in photonic materials, we show that the switching time can be as fast as picoseconds.